InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     >
     > Other steps are left for the subclass because each scene may need to handle these differently.
     >
-    > If your game states also perform per-frame updates, then you must also call `OctopusKit.shared?.gameController.update(deltaTime: updateTimeDelta)`
+    > If your game states also perform per-frame updates, then you must also call `OctopusKit.shared?.gameCoordinator.update(deltaTime: updateTimeDelta)`

 ----